UK forecasters issue first-ever 'red' warning for exceptional heat with all-time records poised to topple - KTVZ

 This first-ever red warning for extreme heat covers parts of central, northern, eastern and southeastern England for Monday and Tuesday of next week, when temperatures will be at their highest.
 The warning includes London.

+“Nights are also likely to be exceptionally warm, especially in urban areas,” Met Office meteorologist Paul Gundersen said in the release.
+“This is likely to lead to widespread impacts on people and infrastructure.
+Therefore, it is important people plan for the heat and consider changing their routines.
+This level of heat can have adverse health effects.”

-The increase in the frequency, duration and intensity of these events over recent decades is clearly linked to the observed warming of the planet and can be attributed to human activity, the Met Office wrote.
+The increase in the frequency, duration and intensity of extreme heat events over recent decades is clearly linked to the observed warming of the planet and can be attributed to human activity, the Met Office wrote.

 “In a recent study, we found that the likelihood of extremely hot days in the UK has been increasing and will continue to do so during the course of the century, with the most extreme temperatures expected to be observed in the southeast of England,” Nikos Christidis, climate attribution scientist at the Met Office, said.